The Human Body

 Facts – 5

 An average person breathes 20,000 times a day.
 The rate of breathing is faster in children and women compared to men.
-The more fast and deep we breathe, we feel hungrier as our body metabolism becomes more active.
+The deeper we breathe, the faster becomes the metabolism.

 Facts – 6